Heckie75/voltcraft-sem-6000/README.md

 The socket has 12 schedulers that can be programmed once or per weekday.

-First let's take a look at the current state of schedulers:
+First let's look at the current state of schedulers:
 ```
 $ ./sem-6000.exp fridge --scheduler --print
         Schedulers:          0